 Featuring a vegetable garden and hammocks overlooking the lake, the hostel is the perfect spot for getting away from it all.
-The rooms are comfortable and have a lovely scent, thanks to the Eucalyptus seeds' threaded curtains and the dry branches Libertad leaves underneath each bed.
+The rooms are comfortable and have a lovely scent, thanks to the Eucalyptus seed curtains and the dry branches Libertad leaves underneath each bed.
 Within the stepped gardens there is a greenhouse made with plastic bottle walls that lets in plenty of sunshine.

 Flourishing herbs and vegetables grow happily inside, and are used by Libertad to cook deliciously healthy vegan meals.
 Beans, lettuce, cauliflower, ruccola, marigold and all sorts of edible plants grow along old tires turned into baskets.
-At Copacabana’s Kasa Cultural Sol y Luna nothing goes to waste.
-There is a rainwater collection system for watering the plants and flushing the toilets.
+At Copacabana’s Kasa Cultural Sol y Luna nothing goes to waste; there is even a rainwater collection system for watering the plants and flushing the toilets.

 On one corner of the garden sits a handmade dry toilet crafted by a volunteer guest.
-Its walls are made from mud and glass bottles, the roof from plastic bottles, the steps from old tires and the door is comprised of a colorful ‘aguayo’.
+Its walls are made from mud and glass bottles, the roof from plastic bottles, the steps comprised of old tires and the door is a colorful ‘aguayo’.